CyberdyneCC/Thermos/README.md

 ![Java JDK v1.8][java]
 ![Spigot 1.7.10 Snapshot ][spigot]

+### What's Thermos?
+Thermos is a fork of KCauldron, a craftbukkit forge server for Minecraft 1.7.10.
+After periods of inactivity on KCauldron's GitLab concerning major issues, Thermos was created to allow active members of the Minecraft coding community to optimize it and provide fixes in a timely manner.

-### Thermos is a server software aimed at eliminating all issues with craftbukkit forge servers.
+We hope to eliminate all issues with craftbukkit forge servers.
 In the end, we envision a seamless, low lag Thermos experience.

+Advantages over KCauldron:
++ Lag-lowering optimizations
++ Better world protection (Forge stuff doesn't bypass Bukkit plugins!)
++ Many patches that KCauldron didn't get from Spigot

 ## Downloads
 You can download the pre-built packages from [here](https://github.com/TCPR/Thermos/releases).